frdedynamics/imu_human_pkg/README.md

 ### Isn't it already there?
 This is also yes and no.

-We encounter some impressive public videos of robots are moving with humans, human motions are used in animation movies over a decade, robots are dancing etc. There are some systems which solves some problems but not all.
+We encounter some impressive public videos of robots are moving with humans, human motions being used in animation movies for over a decade, robots are dancing etc. Some systems solve some problems but not all.
 If you dig enough t, you may find that the fancy videos we see are mostly the best snap of the system over several trials.
 It can even seem fancier than actually what is underlying.
-Therefore in 2021 we haven't surrounded robotic friends around us yet.
+Therefore in 2021, we haven't surrounded robotic friends yet.
 It requires lots of research still.
 If you search in the academic literature, you can find many publications addressing these issues.

 I tried to make a collection of open-source codes and academic publications (some papers require subscription for full access) related to this study.
 The lists are constantly being updated.